breadbros/BREADitor/README.md

 * eyeball icon for RENDER layer should do ????
 * do we even NEED a render layer?
 * all layers should have unique string names and that should be enforced.
+  * on successful layer namechange, change all entity.location.layers from old -> new
 * properly initialize infoWindow upon load
 * This list is not exhaustive